 Under rules adopted by the CFTC, all foreign introducing brokers engaging in transactions with U.S. persons are required to register with the NFA and either meet financial reporting and net capital requirements on an individual basis or obtain a guarantee agreement from a registered FCM.
 From time to time, the Company's foreign-based brokers engage in interest rate swap transactions with U.S.-based counterparties, and, therefore, the Company is subject to the CFTC requirements.
 Mint Brokers has entered into guarantees on behalf of the Company, and the Company is required to indemnify Mint Brokers for the amounts, if any, paid by Mint Brokers on behalf of the Company pursuant to this arrangement.
 Effective April 1, 2020, these guarantees were transferred to Mint Brokers from CF&Co.
-During the years ended December 31, 2021, 2020 and 2019, the Company recorded fees of \$0.1 million with respect to these guarantees.
-These fees were included in "Fees to related parties" in the Company's consolidated statements of operations.
+During the years ended December 31, 2022, 2021 and 2020, the Company recorded fees of \$0.1 million with respect to these guarantees, respectively.
+These fees were included in "Fees to related parties" in the Company's Consolidated Statements of Operations.